-Once admitted, the graduate student will communicate with their assigned academic advisor who will serve as the academic advisor until graduation or until the time the Practice Innovation Committee (for DNP students) is formed.
+Once admitted, the graduate student will communicate with their assigned academic advisor who will serve as the academic advisor until graduation.

 Each student's Plan of Study will be provided by the Graduate Program Director upon admission to the graduate program.
 Academic advisors will register students each semester for the upcoming semester's courses.